What students, parents and guardians need to know

 • If you are approached inappropriately, be sure to report to an adult and/or call 911 immediately.

-Evacuation drills
+Evacuation Drills

-Evacuation drills (fire drills) are required periodically throughout the school year.
-The object of these drills is to clear the building as quickly as possible with no disorder.
-Fire drill regulations are posted in classrooms.
-Students are directed to walk quickly to the designated area for exit.
-Teachers will turn off the lights, close the doors and accompany their class as they leave the building.
-Students are expected to go at least 75 feet, facing away from the building, and wait quietly for the all-clear signal (i.e., bell ringing) before returning.
+• The object of evacuation drills is to clear the building as quickly as possible with no disorder.
+Fire drill & evacuation actions are posted in the classrooms.
+Students are directed to walk quickly to the designated area to exit.
+Teachers will turn off the lights, close the doors, and accompany their classes as they leave the building.
+Students are expected to walk with their classes to the field and wait QUIETLY for the “all clear” signal (i.e. bell ringing) before returning.

 Health room and the school nurse